ivansonkevin/HiAce-Keyboard/README.md

 <h1>HiAce by ivansonkevin</h1>
-This keyboard was inspired by the "V4n4g0n" by TheVan Keyboards.
+This keyboard was inspired by the "V4n4g0n" by TheVan Keyboards and aims to be the best keyboard layout for gaming.
 The layout used is a slightly modified JetVan Layout; designed due to ivansonkevin's boredom during his semester break.

 <br></br>